E-Filing in ACMS

 SYSTEM DOWNTIME: CM/ECF and ACMS may be be unavailable from midnight until 9:00 AM Pacific Time every Saturday for system maintenance.

 The Administrative Order regarding ACMS provides additional information.

 Use of the ACMS system is mandatory for all attorneys.
-Pro se parties who register for electronic filing in this court may use the ACMS system at this time and must file in paper or via EDSS.
+Pro se parties who register for electronic filing in this court may use the ACMS system as of July 3, 2023, or they may file in paper or via EDSS.

 For more information about CM/ECF, see E-Filing in CM/ECF.